goabstract/Marketing-for-Engineers/README.md

 Useful tools:
 * [Notify](https://notify.ly/) notifies you in Slack when your startup is mentioned online.
 That helps you to answer\react quickly if somebody talks about your product (feedback, question).
 The tool is free.
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
-It's a good practise to thank those people for supporting you via Twitter 😍
+It's a good practice to thank those people for supporting you via Twitter 😍
-* [Crisp Live Chat](https://crisp.im/en/) is very useful duirng your launch campaing, when people ask things in a real-time.
-Sush communication can increase conversion at your site and give you a lot of insights.
-We use free version and it's awesome so far.
+* [Crisp Live Chat](https://crisp.im/en/) is very useful during your launch campaign when people ask things in a real-time.
+Such communication can increase conversion at your site and give you a lot of insights.
+We use the free version and it's awesome so far.

 ## Social Media Marketing